unytics/catalog_builder/README.md

 1. Change directory to your dbt project directory
 2. Run `dbt docs generate` to compute `target/manifest.json` and `target/catalog.json`.
-3. Download `catalogs/dbt` documentation example by running `catb get-example dbt`.
+3. Download `catalogs/dbt` documentation example by running `catalog get-example dbt`.
     - 🔴 The main differences compared to above in that you won't find an `assets.jsonl` file but a `get_assets.py` file.
     - 🔴 `get_asset.py` will be used to generate the `assets.jsonl` file using the `target/manifest.json` and `target/catalog.json`.
-4. Run `catb get-assets dbt` to generate `assets.jsonl` using `get_assets.py`.
+4. Run `catalog get-assets dbt` to generate `assets.jsonl` using `get_assets.py`.
-5. As above, run `catb serve simple` to build the website and show it locally.
+5. As above, run `catalog serve simple` to build the website and show it locally.

+## TODO

+- schema assets.jsonl contient name et description?